 As a homage to the original 1953Motorama Corvette, which was originally introduced at the Waldorf Astoria Hotel, Chevrolet executives decided to introduce the 1988 35th Anniversary Corvette at the New York Auto Show on April 1, 1988.
 The car was well received and the limited edition Anniversary Corvettes quickly sold out.
 Even so, the sale of these Corvettes – 2,050 units in all – was not enough to change the overall direction of Corvette sales at the dealership level.

 As with every model year since 1985, total Corvette sales continued to decline.
 With just under 23,000 units sold, the 1988 Corvette was the lowest selling model-year since 1972.

 At the same time, the C4 was continuing to find success at the race track.
 It had been the undefeated class champion in SCCA Showroom Stock racing for three straight years.
 For 1988, Chevrolet decided to build fifty-six street-legal cars for the 1988 SCCA Corvette Challenge series.

 Stock engines would be manufactured at the CPC engine plant in Flint, Michigan, and would then be shipped to Bowling Green, Ky. for installation.
 Upon completion of their assembly, the Corvettes would then be transported to Wixom, Michigan, for the additional roll cages and other racing modifications.

 During the course of the year, Chevy would replace most engines, swapping them for motors that had a more evenly calibrated.

-For all 1988 Corvettes, the location of the Vehicle Identification Number (VIN) is stamped on a plate attached to the left front body hinge pillar.
+For all 1988 Corvettes, the Vehicle Identification Number was stamped on a plate on the inner vertical surface of the left windshield pillar visible through the windshield.
 Read more: 1988 Corvette VINs.

 1988 Corvette Recalls, Technical Service Bulletins, & Maintenance Schedule